DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > 6. When asked for the location, select [SourceName].
 > 7. Select plugin.video.fenlight-*.zip

+>[!NOTE]
+> External Scraper Module Setup:
+> 1. Inside FenlightAM go into Tools
+> 2. Click on Settings
+> 3. Go down to the Accounts tab
+> 4. Enable External Scrapers
+> 5. Click on Choose External Scrapers Module
+> 6. Look for the name of your Module and click on it
+> 7. When done a box will pop up saying "Success [External Scraper Name] set as External Scraper

 ## Mad Titan Sports
 This is an add-on that specialises in Live Sports and Replays (NFL, NHL, NCAA, MLB, NBA, WWE, etc.) as well as PPV.
 It also has a Live TV section
 > [!WARNING]